Aleeshakara/aleeshakara.github.io/README.md

 >As a developer, I want to:
 * Make it easy for users to navigate the website
 * Make a website that appeals to many different users
-* Showcase my skills as a developer
+* Showcase my skills/ experience as a developer
+* Show that I am a good fit for collaborations and job opportunities
+* Share various parts of my journey through the website and my social media

 #### First Time visitor

 >As a first-time user, I want to:
+* Read the information easily
 * Learn about the site and find out more about the developer
+* Know what information I expect to see once I click a link

 #### Prospective Employer